suggestio/suggestio/doc/tech/bluetooth-beacons.md

   - iBeacon uses BLE-incompatible frames.
 So, it is impossible to limit scanning by ServiceUUID to reduce power-consumption on device.
     (e.g. on Android: need to dump & analyze all bluetooth frames - produces heavy load).
     Also, it makes impossible to start bluetooth background scanning (when device sleeps and screen is off).
+- Bluetooth beacons may be not so cheap solution.
+For infrastructure-level integration, you should check the cost of power-supply questions (like 5V DC) for each beacon, review maintance issues and ensure safety of bluetooth-beacons installed inside building.
+If you don't need iOS support, you may want to use [Wi-Fi](wifi.md) routers as background radio-beacons.